-- Hildale's existing residential stock provides a great opportunity for "disguised density" (i.e. converting a single family home into a duplex). - Many of the homes in Hildale are formally owned by the UEP Trust, but the UEP has established a standardized process for converting these to private owners. - Located in one of the fastest-growing areas in the nation, Hildale City can anticipate seeing additional growth from those not originally from the area. - Hildale residents are optimistic that new construction of homes will make a significant and positive impact to the local housing market.
+OPPORTUNITIES CONSTRAINTS • Hildale's existing residential stock provides a great opportunity for "disguised density" (i.e. converting a single family home into a duplex). • There are programs that support home ownership opportunities for historic residents of Hildale, but many face significant cultural Many of the homes in Hildale are formally owned by the UEP Trust, but the UEP has established a standardized process for converting these to private owners. challenges to take advantage of them.
+Some of the existing housing stock will require significant reinvestment to bring it up-to-code standards. • Located in one of the fastest-growing areas in the nation, Hildale City can anticipate seeing additional growth from those not originally from the area. • The potential for mixing densities of single family detached homes in the neighborhoods is currently constrained by the presence of very large homes.
+Hildale residents are optimistic that new construction of homes will make a significant and positive impact to the local housing market. • The survey for this plan's update, identified "high density housing" as one of the least-desired potential changes for the area.